 One way to enjoy eggs is to hard-boil them.
-Hard-boiled eggs make great salad toppings and can be eaten alone with a sprinkle of salt and pepper.
+Hard-boiled eggs make great salad toppings and can be eaten with salt and pepper.

 Here is everything you need to know about hard-boiled eggs.